mikeinspace/stamps/Numeral-Theory.md

 Numeral theory is a fascinating field that involves the characterization and manipulation of numbers, enabling them to have distinct identities and significance.
 In this paper, we explore the use of numeral theory in creating unique digital artifacts, called STAMPS, that can be transferred using Bitcoin transactions.
 A STAMP is defined as a Numeral, which is a combination of the Alpha Signet and a unique Numismatic Sequence.
 The Alpha Signet symbolizes the genesis of STAMPS, while the Numismatic Sequence can either represent a distinct signal or simply be random noise.
 The significance of a Numeral lies in its ability to immortalize a statement on the blockchain, persisting indefinitely.

-Introduction:

-Numeral theory concerns itself with numbers, giving them individual identities and allowing them to be tracked, transferred, and imbued with meaning.

-Numeral theory imbues tokens with numismatic value, allowing them to be collected and traded as curios.
+## Introduction ##

-Individual transaction outputs can be stamped, creating unique Bitcoin-native digital artifacts that can be held in Bitcoin wallets and transferred using Bitcoin transactions.
+In the realm of cryptocurrency, numeral theory has played a crucial role in the creation of STAMPS: digital artifacts that can be collected, traded, and transferred using Bitcoin transactions.
+Individual transaction outputs can be 'stamped', creating unique Bitcoin-native digital artifacts that can be held in Bitcoin wallets and transferred using Bitcoin transactions.

 Stamps are as durable, immutable, secure, and decentralized as Bitcoin itself.

-The Numeral Construct:
+## The Numeral Construct ##

 A Numeral is defined by the union of the Alpha Signet and a unique Numismatic Sequence.